MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## Overview

-The Shifts connector wizard in the Microsoft 365 admin center makes it easy to integrate the Shifts app in Microsoft Teams with your workforce management system.
-After setup, your frontline workers can seamlessly view and manage their schedules from your workforce management system using Shifts in Teams.
+The Shifts connector wizard in the Microsoft 365 admin center makes it easy to integrate the Shifts app in Microsoft Teams with your workforce management (WFM) system.
+After setup, your frontline workers can seamlessly view and manage their schedules from your WFM system using Shifts.

+The wizard configures the Shifts connector, creates a connection to your WFM system, and applies the sync settings and team mappings that you choose.
+Sync settings determine the schedule information that's synced between your WFM system and Shifts.
+Team mappings define the sync relationship between your WFM sites and teams in Teams.
+You can map to existing teams and new teams, which you can create in the wizard.

+You can set up multiple connections, each with different sync settings.
+For example, if your organization has multiple locations, you can create a connection with unique sync settings for each location.
+Keep in mind that one WFM site can be mapped to one team.

-The wizard configures the Shifts connector, creates a connection to your workforce management system, and applies the sync settings and team mappings that you specify.
-With your workforce management system as the system of record, your frontline workers can see their shifts, swap shifts, manage their availability, and request time off directly in Shifts on their devices.
+With your WFM system as the system of record, your frontline workers can see their shifts, swap shifts, manage their availability, and request time off directly in Shifts on their devices.

-You can run the wizard as many times as you need, and you can set up multiple connections, each using different settings.

 > [!NOTE]
 > We currently support [Blue Yonder](https://blueyonder.com/solutions/workforce-management).
-We’re working with our partners to support additional workforce management systems.
+We’re working with our partners to support additional WFM systems.

 This article walks you through how to run the wizard to connect Shifts to Blue Yonder.